sickle-in-africa/sia-database-workshop/README.md

-# DATA QUALITY ASSURANCE IN R
-## SickleInAfrica Database workshop | December 2021
+# SickleInAfrica Database workshop | December 2021

 This repository is provides a simple example script that demonstrates a simple data cleaning procedure.